 • Belittling, criticizing, shaming, scapegoating, humiliating the child;

-• Telling the little one other children are better than them;
+• Telling the child that other children are better than them;

 • Engaging the child in degrading, illicit, or criminal acts.